-At all sites, 2-3 targeted samples from each target were taken for PI-RADS $\geq$ 3 or PRI-MUS $\geq$ 3 lesions.
-If the same site was identified on both modalities, this was biopsied using U/S guidance.
-In most cases, targeted biopsies (from both MRI and U/S identified abnormalities) were performed initially, followed by systematic biopsies.
-From the resultant pathology, clinically significant cancer was considered any GG $\geq$ 2.
-Patient-level sensitivities, specificities, positive predictive values, and negative predictive values were assessed for both micro-ultrasound and mpMRI, combined across all sites as well as individually.
+At all sites, 2-3 targeted samples from each target were taken for PI-RADS ≥3 or PRI-MUS11 ≥3 lesions.
+If the same site was identified on both modalities, this was biopsied using ultrasound guidance.
+In most cases, targeted biopsies (from both MRI- and ultrasound-identified abnormalities) were performed initially, followed by systematic biopsies.
+From the resultant pathology, clinically significant cancer was considered any Gleason grade (GG) ≥2.
+Patient-level sensitivities, specificities, PPVs, and NPVs were assessed for both micro-ultrasound and mpMRI, combined across all sites, as well as individually.

 The primary endpoint of this registry was to determine patient-level sensitivity and specificity of each imaging modality to predict which men harbored significant prostate cancer.
 The benefit of MRI over systematic biopsy is about a 15% increase in the diagnosis of significant cancer.
-In this post hoc analysis, we hypothesized that the lower 2.5th percentile of the difference between micro-ultrasound and mpMRI for GG $\geq$ 2 PCa detection was greater than -7.5%, which maintains at least 50% of the benefit of MRI.
-Confidence Intervals were calculated using the Jefferys technique with exact calculation of difference p-values.
+In this post-hoc analysis, we hypothesized that the lower 2.5th percentile of the difference between micro-ultrasound and mpMRI for GG \geq 2 prostate cancer detection was greater than -7.5%, which maintains at least 50% of the benefit of MRI.
+Confidence intervals (CI) were calculated using the Jefferys technique, with exact calculation of difference p-values.
+12